 round bale-sm.jpg

 While hay does not bring as much money from sales as other crops and livestock, hay (cut and dried grasses for feed) are produced on more than 2 million acres, more than any other crop.
+Hay sales for 2023 were estimated at $360,000 but valued at $788,000.
 Kentucky soils, water resources, and climate make the commonwealth the perfect place to feed grazing animals.

 Where does Kentucky rank compared to other states?